raj165/Code-generator/README.md

 - Generate Python, FastAPI, Node.js, React, TypeScript, Go, and more
 -  Powered by **Azure OpenAI GPT-4o**
 -  LangChain `@tool` integration for agent workflows
 -  FastAPI backend with automatic docs
--  Fully containerized using Docker
 -  Dependency-managed with Poetry